This “Happy Island” in Tuscany: Villa le Barone

 Tempted as you will be to never leave the property, one of the Villa’s greatest charms is its proximity to all you came to see in Tuscany.
-San Gimignano is nearby, with its soaring ranks of medieval towers.
-An easy stroll through poppy fields and vineyards leads you to our friend Massimo who welcomes you to his 15th-century cast with a home-cooked lunch.
-You’ll chat up a local shepherd who gives you a look at how he makes his traditional pecorino cheese and pay a private visit to a 15th-century monastery.
+Visit nearby San Gimignano, with its impressive medieval towers.
+Stroll through scenic fields and vineyards in the company of your expert local guide.
+And chat with a local shepherd who gives you a look at how he makes his traditional pecorino cheese on his picture-perfect farm.

 And Villa le Barone is always there for you… with cool shade for an afternoon rest or a ringside seat for dinner on the terrace.
 (There is no more flattering light than the glow of a Tuscan sunset!)
 If you’re tempted to chain yourself to the nearest olive tree and refuse to leave, you won’t be the first.
 Villa le Barone instills the deep contentment you always imagined you’d feel in Tuscany.
 Corso says it best: “We are not misers with our good fortune.
 We like to share this happiness with you.”